JaydenL-YVR/architecture-decision-record-group6/adr/database.md

 ## Considerations

 - Alternatives considered included cross-platform frameworks like React Native or Flutter, but native development was chosen for better performance and user experience.

+- Consideration was also given to the permissions required for the app to access device features such as gallery images, location services for delivery tracking, and notifications/alerts

 ## Decision